netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

-   The "period-of-time" grouping ({{pt-tree}}) represents a time period using either a start date and time ("period-start") and end date and time ("period-end"), or a start date and time ("period-start") and a positive time duration ("duration").
-For the first format, the start of the period MUST be before the end of the period.
+   The "period-of-time" grouping ({{pt-tree}}) represents a time period using either a start date and time ("period-start") and end date and time ("period-end"), or a start date and time ("period-start") and a non-negative time duration ("duration").
+For the first format, the start of the period MUST be no later the end of the period.
 If neither an end date and time nor a duration is indicated, the period is considered to last forever or as a one-shot schedule.

    The "period-description" includes a description of the period.
 No constraint is imposed